 Public Policy Double-Major with Teacher Certification in Social Studies

 Students more interested in political science and economics may choose to combine certification coursework with a major in Public Policy.
 Coursework in Public Policy encourages quantitative analysis of various policy alternatives and sustained study of the political institutions that help shape and respond to various policy alternatives.
 Public Policy majors who earn secondary certification would be especially well positioned to teach courses in Micro- and Macroeconomics, Government and Politics, Geography, and Environmental Studies.
 Note that the major in Public Policy is not a standalone major; students hoping to connect a public policy major to certification should pair that major with one in the subject areas already approved for certification.
 More information in this can be obtained in the Education Office.
-For more information on the Public Policy major, visit the program’s website: http://www.gettysburg.edu/academics/public-policy.
+For more information on the Public Policy major, visit the program’s website: /academics/public-policy.
 If you wish to pair certification with a Public Policy major please consult the checksheet for certification associated with the primary major you have selected.